sh1v-max/Netflix-GPT/ai_usage.md

   -H "Content-Type: application/json" \
   -d '{"query":"Inception"}'
 ```
-Should return `{"content":"Inception,Interstellar,..."}`.
-If it
+Should return `{"results":[{"name":"Inception","mediaType":"movie","reason":"..."}, ...]}`
-errors, check `npx wrangler tail` (streams live logs from the deployed
+(10 objects).
+If it errors, check `npx wrangler tail` (streams live
-Worker) while re-running the curl command.
+logs from the deployed Worker) while re-running the curl command.
+Be
+mindful this counts against Gemini's daily quota (§7) just like a real
+search does — don't loop this for debugging.

 ### Changing the model or the prompt
 Both live in `gpt-proxy-worker/src/index.js` as `GEMINI_MODEL` and